Skip to main content

 In October 2012, Sean Kelly opened its current 22,000 square foot space at 475 Tenth Avenue in a historic 1914 building.
 With the gallery’s expansion into the new space, Sean Kelly added internationally acclaimed artists to its roster; David Claerbout, José Dávila, Candida Höfer, Ilse D’Hollander, Idris Khan, Hugo McCloud, Mariko Mori, Liu Wei, and Sun Xun.

-Sean Kelly has continued to expand its program to include a new generation of exceptional contemporary artists such as Dawoud Bey, Julian Charrière, Landon Metz, Sam Moyer, Shahzia Sikander, Janaina Tschäpe and Wu Chi-Tsung.
+Sean Kelly has continued to expand its program to include a new generation of exceptional contemporary artists such as Dawoud Bey, Julian Charrière, Sam Moyer, Shahzia Sikander, Janaina Tschäpe and Wu Chi-Tsung.

 Over the course of more than thirty years, the Gallery has become a symbol for high quality, thought-provoking contemporary art and conversation, most recently with the launch of Collect Wisely in May 2018.
 Collect Wisely is a provocative media campaign designed to encourage lively conversation around topics of collecting and connoisseurship.
 At the heart of this initiative is the Collect Wisely podcast, a series of interviews in which Sean Kelly discusses with collectors their passion for art, artists, and a passion for collecting and connoisseurship.

-On September 17, 2022, the Gallery will open a major new space in Los Angeles.
-Located in Hollywood at 1357 N Highland Avenue, the 10,000 square foot space will be led by Thomas Kelly, Partner and Director, who has recently moved to Los Angeles.
-The inaugural exhibition will feature a solo presentation of new works by Idris Khan.
+In September 2022, the Gallery opened a major new space in Los Angeles.
+Located in Hollywood at 1357 N Highland Avenue, the 10,000 square foot space is led by Thomas Kelly.

 Artists Represented: